openwisp/netjsonconfig/docs/source/general/goals.rst

 The main goal of this library is to replace the configuration generation feature that is shipped in `OpenWISP Manager <https://github.com/openwisp/OpenWISP-Manager>`_.

-We have learned a lot from *OpenWISP Manager*, one of the most important lessons we learnt is that the configuration generation feature must be a library decoupled from web framework specific code (eg Rails, Django), this brings many advantages:
+We have learned a lot from *OpenWISP Manager*, one of the most important lessons we learned is that the configuration generation feature must be a library decoupled from web framework specific code (eg Rails, Django), this brings many advantages: